LeThiHongMinh/MITRE-review-papers/README.md

 Halabi, Talal and Zulkernine, Mohammad.
 2023.
 The Ultimate Battle Against Zero-Day Exploits: Toward Fully Autonomous Cyber-Physical Defense.
 2023 IEEE International Conference on Software Services Engineering (SSE).
 10.1109/SSE60056.2023.00041

 Shin, Chanho and Lee, Insup and Choi, Changhee.
 2023.
 Exploiting TTP Co-Occurrence via GloVe-Based Embedding With MITRE ATT&CK Framework.
 IEEE Access.
 10.1109/ACCESS.2023.3315121

-Subhan, Dimas and Lim, Charles.
-2023.
-Analyzing adversary’s attack on ethereum collected from honeypots.
-2023 11th International Conference on Information and Communication Technology (ICoICT).
-10.1109/ICoICT58202.2023.10262563

 van Do, Thoai and Do, Van Thuan and Jacot, Niels and Flores, Bernardo and Feng, Boning and van Do, Thanh.
 2023.
 MITRE ATT and CK Threat Modelling Extensions for Mobile Threats.
 International Conference on Mobile Web and Intelligent Information Systems. https://doi.org/10.1007/978-3-031-39764-6_17